types – Types information and adapters#

 See JSON adaptation for details.

-to a json or jsonb PostgreSQL value.
+Wrappers to signal to convert obj to a json or jsonb PostgreSQL value.

-Any object supported by the underlying dumps()
+Any object supported by the underlying dumps() function can be wrapped.

-function is passed to the wrapper, use it to dump the wrapped
+If a dumps function is passed to the wrapper, use it to dump the wrapped

 object.
-Otherwise use the function specified by set_json_dumps()
+Otherwise use the function specified by set_json_dumps().

-- psycopg.types.json.set_json_dumps(dumps: Callable[[Any], str | bytes], context: Optional[AdaptContext] = None) None #
+- psycopg.types.json.set_json_dumps(dumps: Callable[[Any], str | bytes], context: Optional[AdaptContext] = None) None#

 Set the JSON serialisation function to store JSON objects in the database.